-Stephanie has been with Wolf River Veterinary Clinic for three years.
+Stephanie has been with Wolf River Veterinary Clinic for four years.
 She is a graduate of both UW-River Falls and MATC with a bachelor’s degree in animal science and an associate’s degree in veterinary technology.
 Stephanie is also a program coordinator for our S.A.F.E. program.
 Her passion and dedication for these animals continually shines through year after year.
 She particularly enjoys helping pets find loving forever homes.
 In 2016 eight dogs and fifty one cats have found new homes through the program.
 In her spare time Stephanie likes to play with her animals, go to movies, play table top games, play video games and spend time with loved ones.
 She shares her home with her wife, mother-in-law, six cats, three dogs, two parrots, a gecko and occasional foster pets.